luisxros/project3-front-end/README.md

 # #Trending

-a simple web application where you can post your thoughts, as well as comment on existing posts.
+A simple web application where the user can see the latest trending movies & tv shows

 ## Technologies Used
 - React.js